iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

     # ... fd is a file descriptor that can be processed normally.
 ```

-Please refer to the [DVC Python API](/doc/api-reference) for many more details.
+📖 Please refer to the [DVC Python API](/doc/api-reference) for more details.